 Choosing the right carrier:

-Choose a plastic carrier which is easy to clean and disinfect.
+Choose a plastic carrier that is easy to clean and disinfect.

 The right size of carrier is important, a huge carrier is going to cause the cat to rattle around in the carrier, and a small one can be uncomfortable for a large cat.
 There is no one size fits all carrier.

 Once the cat is used to and comfortable with the cat carrier, you can start with pop-in visits to the practice to say hello with your cat.
 If your cat is food motivated, have the veterinarian or receptionist offer the cat a treat.
 That way, they can change their association of the practice as a scary place to one where they receive cuddles and treats.

 When you book an appointment, ask the staff when the quietest time and day is and try to book that if possible.
 Some practices schedule times where they only see cats or dogs.